 08 of 08

-Found only one place in the world, on a mountain peak on the sacred island of Raiatea, legend has it that these five-petal flowers, which close each night and re-open at daybreak with a slight cracking sound, represent the five fingers of a Tahitian girl who fell in love with the son of a king and died of a broken heart (hence the cracking sound) since she could not marry him.
+Found in only one location in the world—on a mountain peak on the sacred island of Raiatea—the flower, Tiare Apetahi, represents the legend of a Tahitian girl who fell in love with the son of a king and died of a broken heart because she could not marry him.
+Its petals symbolize her five fingers and the cracking sound this particular tiare gives off as its petals open at daybreak symbolizes the breaking of her heart.

 Donna Heiderstadt is a New York City–based freelance travel writer and editor who has spent her life pursuing her two main passions: writing and exploring the world.